AirshipCMS/Docs/Quickstart-Guide.md

 ```
 airship land
 ```
-This command will generate a `compartments`directory containing all the Airship files that are necessary for building out your project templates.
+This command will generate a `compartments` directory containing very basic Airship files that are necessary for building out your project templates.

 ## 6. Open your local files in a text editor.
 Open your entire directory in a text editor.
 This Quickstart Guide uses [SublimeText 3](https://www.sublimetext.com/3).
 Your local directory structure should look something like this: